Alteryx Geocoding App

 Choose a File to save the Geocode Results: Browse to the location of the file to be written with the geocoded results.
-The summary file will include the Levels the records geocoded to and the count of records in that GeoLevel.
+The summary file includes the Levels that the records geocoded to, and the count of records in that GeoLevel.

 Create a Geocoder Summary File: If you choose to output the summary, use Choose a File for the Geocoder Summary to browse to a destination file location.

 Save the records not Interactively coded to a separate file: If you choose to output the uncoded results, use Records not Interactively Coded to browse to a destination file location.